jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [Commander One](https://apps.apple.com/us/app/commander-one-file-manager/id1035236694?mt=12) (Mac only)
 * *Much* better than Finder

-Still looking for one on Windows that I really like
+Still looking for one on Windows that I like

 ### Searching for files
 [Agent Ransack](https://www.mythicsoft.com/agentransack/) (Windows only)
 - Perfect search tool.
 I strongly favor this over the (otherwise also very good) alternatives
-- No equivalent for linux or mac, although there are strong built-in options
+- No equivalent for Linux or Mac, although there are decent built-in options

 ### Unzipping
 [7-Zip](https://www.7-zip.org/download.html) (Ninite)
-- clear winner for Windows
+- Clear winner for Windows

 ### Checking disk space
 [WinDirStat](https://windirstat.net/index.html) (Windows only) (Ninite)